How to Equip Your First Kitchen on a Budget

 The quality concerns here are similar to the chef’s knife.
 The paring knife will be your workhorse for any smaller ingredients, and you’ll want something well balanced with the steel running through to the handle.

-If you have room in your budget for a third knife, you’ll likely want a serrated knife, which can help with foods that need a bit more bite from the knife, such as bread (or that have smooth but somewhat thick skins, like tomatoes).
-This knife from Mercer is long enough to be a good bread knife, but can be used for a number of serrated tasks:
+If you have room in your budget for a third knife, you’ll likely want a serrated knife, which can help with foods that need a bit more bite from the knife–such as bread–or that have smooth but somewhat thick skins, like tomatoes.
+This serrated knife from Mercer is a good bread knife, but can be used for a number of serrated tasks.

 Skillet: